PmasonFF/Zooniverse-data-digging/flatten_class_drawing_readme.md

      where the list of points are the vertices.
 Polygons can be drawn open or closed - the point list does not change.

  Bezier:{"tool":2,"frame":0,"closed":false,"points":\[{"x":480....,"y":262....},{"x":464.....,"y":23....},
-     {"x":704.,"y":121.}],"details":\[],"tool_label":"bezier"} where the 1st, 3rd,5th etc points are the vertices and the 2nd, 4th etc are the points drawn out to form the curves.
-Bezier curves can be drawn open (total number of points is odd) or closed (always an even number of points)."""
+     {"x":704.,"y":121.}],"details":\[],"tool_label":"bezier"} where the 1st, 3rd, 5th etc points are the vertices
+     and the 2nd, 4th etc are the points drawn out to form the curves.
+Bezier curves can be drawn open (total number of points is odd) or closed (always an even number of points).

 ### Dealing with sub-tasks

 In the "drawing_made" dictionaries described above, there is a key 'details' which is where the values entered by the user for any drawing sub-tasks are found.
-They are of the form "details:[{"value":1},{"value":[1,2,6]},{"value":"8.4"},{"value":"equidem gloriatu"}]"  Note there are no labels! just the value elements in order of the sub-tasks that were defined, one for each sub-task defined (even if not used for that particular drawing.
+They are of the form "details:\[{"value":1},{"value":\[1,2,6]},{"value":"8.4"},{"value":"equidem gloriatu"}]"  Note there are no labels! just the value elements in order of the sub-tasks that were defined, one for each sub-task defined (even if not used for that particular drawing.
 This is important because we must rely on the order to decode multiple sub-tasks.
 In this example:

 {"value":1} is the element for a single Required (radio button) question where 0 means the first possible answer is selected, while 1, 2 etc are the other possible choices in order in the project's sub-task menu.

-{"value":[1,2,6]} is the element for the second sub-task which is a multiple-allowed answer question.
+{"value":\[1,2,6]} is the element for the second sub-task which is a multiple-allowed answer question.
 These return values as lists of the choices made, again starting at 0, in order.
-No choices appears as []
+No choices appears as \[]

 {"value":"8.4"}  is typical of the output for a slider type sub-task.
 Depending on the range and step size this can look like values for single questions except for the quotes.

 {"value":"text string"} is typical structure for a transcription sub-task.

 Usually there is only one or two sub-tasks for a particular drawing tool.
-Since we know our project we can force the values into an ordered list which we can tack onto each drawing (point, circle, etc) - a "point" becomes [x, y, 'label', list of sub-task values].
+Since we know our project we can force the values into an ordered list which we can tack onto each drawing (point, circle, etc) - a "point" becomes \[x, y, 'label', list of sub-task values].
 Note the sub-tasks are associated with a specific drawing, we can not split them off into additional columns - to make sense they have to stay with their drawing.

 The crudest but simplest way we can do this is to change the append lines in the Block 1 to